Tiiker1/taigrbot-old/README.md

 ## Changelog:

+<h4>04.06.2024</h4>
+- added xp system with leaderboard and xp command<br>
+- added xp system imports and setupcall functions<br>
+- modified MyClient class to work with xpsystem<br>
+- modified on_message event to work with xpsystem<br>
+- made so that xp system uses database in databases folder which has per guild information<br>
+- modified help command to have new commands and better looking<br>

 <h4>27.05.2024</h4>
 - relocated json files to jsondata and it will store data there from various commands now<br>
 - modified report_contextmenu command so it stores its data to json file and has now also feature to set reported messages channel per guild<br>